virmundi/NewDataForManagers/terms.md

 Failure happens even more when you’re working in a shared/distributed system.
 Let’s say you’ve got a great system that has a slim chance meaning that it’s got a 99.9% chance of not failing.
 If you’ve got 40 nodes in a cluster you’ll have 3.9% chance that something will fail[^no_ca].

 Now you’ve got to figure out how you’re going to react to failure.
 Fortunately the Failure Reaction Triangle exists just like the Project Management Triangle[^pm_triangle].
 This triangle is CAP.
 C stands for Consistency.
 A is Availability.
 P is Partition tolerance (T is not capitalized because it would be the CAPT theory and NoSQL folks tend to be pacifists; I’m making this part up).
 Like the Project Management Triangle, you get to pick two.
-Unlike the Project Management Triangle, CA is not possible<sup>6</sup>.
+Unlike the Project Management Triangle, CA is not possible[^no_ca].

 Consistency means that to an outside observer, like a database client, change events happen at single, logical point.
 This means that once a change is made to a record, all of the subsequent calls about that record reflect the change.